 Jason Hein is a sole proprietor in Ottawa Canada.

 Jason began developing on his own in 2015 following his graduation from game development college.
-His first project was Game Eye 2D, a component based orthographic camera extension that tracks 2D environments.
-Game Eye 2D was well received, and later was used to create Spectrum Break.
+His first game release was Spectrum Break for Steam on March 29th, 2018.
+Spectrum Break was well received, and was requested for a release to mobile from fans.